 Think of your risk management plan not as a static document you create and file away, but as a living part of your product’s entire journey.
 Effective risk management is a continuous loop that begins the moment you have an idea and doesn’t end until the device is retired.
 Integrating this process into every stage of the product lifecycle isn’t just a good practice—it’s essential for maintaining compliance and ensuring patient safety.
 From the initial design sketches to gathering feedback from users in the field, your risk management activities should evolve right alongside your product.
 This approach ensures that your understanding of risk is always current, comprehensive, and based on real-world performance.

-During Design and Development
+Start Early: Risk Management in Design and Development

 Risk management should be a core part of your process from the very beginning, not an afterthought.
 The safest medical devices are those where risk has been considered and mitigated from the earliest design stages.
 This means your risk management activities must be tightly woven into your design controls.
 When you identify a potential hazard, that information should directly inform the device’s design inputs and user needs.
 For example, if you identify a risk of user error with a particular interface, that finding should trigger a design change to make the interface more intuitive.
 This proactive approach helps you design out risks before they ever become a reality.

-Using Post-Market Surveillance and Feedback
+Listen and Learn: Using Post-Market Feedback

 Your job isn’t finished once your device hits the market.
 In fact, this is where your risk management plan truly gets tested.
 The information you gather through post-market surveillance is invaluable.
 Every piece of customer feedback, every complaint, and every corrective and preventive action (CAPA) provides critical data about how your device performs in the real world.
 This feedback loop is mandatory.
 You must use this information to regularly review and update your Risk Management File, ensuring it accurately reflects the device’s current risk profile.
 This ongoing vigilance helps you spot trends, identify new hazards, and continuously refine your safety measures.